NingMa21/.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

+[J4] **Ning F Ma***, Veronica Rivera*, Zheng Yao, Dongwook Yoon. “‘Brushing it Off’: How Women Workers Manage and Cope with Bias and Harassment in Gender Agnostic Gig Platforms.”
+Proceedings of the 40th annual ACM conference on Human factors in computing systems (CHI 2022).
+[Submitted] *as co-leading author

 [J3] Hanrahan, Benjamin V., Anita Chen, JiaHua Ma, **Ning F. Ma**, Anna Squicciarini, and Saiph Savage.
 "The Expertise Involved in Deciding which HITs are Worth Doing on Amazon Mechanical Turk."
 Proceedings of the ACM on Human-Computer Interaction 5, no. CSCW1 (2021): 1-23.

 [J2] **Ning F Ma** and Benjamin V Hanrahan.
 2020.
 Unpacking Sharing in the Peer-to-Peer Economy: The Impact of Shared Needs and Backgrounds on Ride-Sharing.
 Proceedings of the 23rd annual ACM conference on Computer Supported Cooperative Work (CSCW 2020).
 Minneapolis, MN, USA.
 [PDF]